-5.1 The School requires that its employees and volunteers have appropriate training and possess competencies to fulfill the principles of this protocol.
+5.1 The school/academy requires that its employees and volunteers have appropriate training and possess competencies to fulfill the principles of this protocol.
 The training and competence levels will depend on the role of the employee or volunteer.
-Some roles will require specific training, competencies and conduct.
-Induction and in service training will ensure that employees and volunteers acquire appropriate levels of competence.
+Some roles will require specific training, competencies and conduct, Induction and training are available for employees and volunteers to acquire appropriate levels of competence.